Professional Context

 💡 Expert Advice & Considerations

-Don't bother using Jasper to generate lecture notes from scratch - instead, use it to help you analyze and visualize data from your research, and then incorporate those insights into your teaching.
+One of the worst things you can do is lean on this tool to generate lecture notes from scratch - instead, use it to help you analyze and visualize data from your research, and then incorporate those insights into your teaching.

 Advanced Prompt Library